voila-dashboards/voila/docs/customize.md

 ### Customizing Voila with Hooks

-Voila provides hooks that allow you to customize its behavior.
-Currently, Voila supports two hooks:
+Voila provides hooks that allow you to customize its behavior to fit your specific needs.
+These hooks enable you to inject custom functions at certain points during Voila's execution, giving you control over aspects like notebook execution and frontend configuration.

+Currently, Voila supports the following hooks:

 - prelaunch_hook: Access and modify the Tornado request and notebook before execution.
 - config_page_hook: Customize the page_config object, which controls the Voila frontend configuration.